kwilsonmg/easy-backup-mariadb-phabricator/README.md

 ### Features

 - Built on top of the base image from [phabricator/phabricator](https://hub.docker.com/r/phabricator/phabricator), ensuring compatibility with the Phabricator software stack.
 - Includes additional components and configurations to simplify the backup of MariaDB databases within a Phabricator environment.
+This is needed because Phabricator does not, as an image on its own, ship with the mysql commands necessary to actually make use of ```./bin/storage dump --compress --output backup.sql.gz```

 ### How to Use